AWS Lambda Platform (Development)

 pipeline.health.startup-timeout). - Function adapters are boundary adapters, not infinite buffers.
 Retry/backoff should stay bounded (

-pipeline.defaults.retry-limit,pipeline.defaults.retry-wait-ms,pipeline.defaults.max-backoff). - Backpressure behavior inside a runtime remains controlled by step/runtime overflow strategy and capacity settings.
+pipeline.defaults.retry-limit,pipeline.defaults.retry-wait-ms,pipeline.defaults.max-backoff). - Backpressure behaviour inside a runtime remains controlled by step/runtime overflow strategy and capacity settings.

-- Adapters preserve reactive semantics inside a runtime; cross-runtime pacing is bounded by Lambda concurrency, event source behavior, and configured batching/overflow policy.
+- Adapters preserve reactive semantics inside a runtime; cross-runtime pacing is bounded by Lambda concurrency, event source behaviour, and configured batching/overflow policy.

 Quarkus Integrations You Can Leverage in TPF Apps